-The design guidelines will outline general building envelopes for each identified commercial development parcel, including height, bulk, massing, setbacks and lobby locations.
+In addition to specifying the uses described above, the commercial The design guidelines will outline general building envelopes for each identified commercial development parcel, including height, bulk, massing, setbacks, streetwalls, and maximum buildable tower area.
+The commercial design guidelines will also establish parameters for (1) lobby locations and access points, including vehicular and service access; (2) retail location and orientation, minimum frontage, and other key features; (3) streetscape, sidewalk and public open space framework; (4) signage; and (5) sustainability. and lobby locations.
 For the Memorial Program, they will define (1) location; (2) use; (3) street/open space connections and edges; and (4) sustainability.
 For the Redevelopment Program, they will define (1) retail boundaries, volumes and plan concepts; (2) street/open space edges and connections, as well as service access points; and (3) sustainability, security and life safety, and material/aesthetic issues for building facades and retail storefronts.
 The guidelines process is intended to be flexible enough to accommodate future modifications as changing conditions may require and will include mechanisms to do so as needed.

-The design guidelines will constitute a significant component of the land use plan and controls for the Site.
+The commercial design guidelines will constitute a significant component of the land use plan and controls for the Site, while remaining flexible enough to accommodate design innovation and the need for adjustment and modification in response to changing conditions.